HeCraneChen/500.111.40_exploring_laplacian_graphics_course/week3/README.md

 Open the Visual Studio IDE, and click the following

-`Open a local folder` and open the total-curvature-estimation folder cloned from this repo
+`Open a local folder` and open the week3 folder cloned from this repo

 `File`  `Open`  `CMake...` and open the CMakeLists.txt